Indoor Walkways Between Vegas Casinos: Every Hidden Connection on the Strip

 Mandalay Bay Tram

-One quirk to know: the tram runs on two separate tracks.
-One serves all three stops.
-The other runs express between Mandalay Bay and Excalibur, skipping Luxor entirely.
-If you need Luxor from Excalibur, the indoor walkway (with moving sidewalks) is faster than riding to Mandalay Bay and doubling back.
+One quirk: the tram runs on two tracks.
+One stops at all three properties.
+The other runs express southbound from Excalibur to Mandalay Bay, skipping Luxor.
+If you need Luxor from Excalibur, the indoor walkway between Excalibur's Castle Walk level and Luxor's north entrance is faster than riding to Mandalay Bay and doubling back — see the Luxor to Excalibur walking guide for the step-by-step.

 Treasure Island–Mirage Tram (Currently Closed)